It's official! St. Clair County High School Band to perform in London

 He said the cost of the trip is about $450,000, or $3,800 per student.

-Christy Barclay, chair of the fundraising committee with the SCCHS Band Boosters, also said it is a huge honor for the band students.
+Christy Barclay, chair of the fundraising committee with the SCCHS Band Boosters, agreed this opportunity was a huge honor for the band students.

 Reach Gary Hanner at ghanner@thestclairtimes.com.